miraclx/libxget-js/README.md

 - `loadData`: &lt;[LoadData](#loaddata)&gt; The pre-computed config for the loaded data slice.

-This is emitted immediately the head data is gotten, preprocessed, parsed and used to tailor the configuration for the chunk setup.
+This is emitted right after the initial headers data is gotten, preprocessed, parsed and used to tailor the configuration for the chunk setup.

 This `loadData` contains information like the actual size of the remote file and whether or not the server supports multiple connections, chunking, file resumption, etc.

-This event is fired prior to the `'set'` event.
+This event is fired after calling the headHandler and prior to the `'set'` event.

 ### xget.start()